rbturnbull/orthoflow/docs/docs/source/main/workflow.rst

 The orthologs then get passed into the alignment module where they are aligned based on their amino acid sequences.

-The phylogenetic inference can be based on the nucleotide sequences and/or the amino acid sequences.

 Two paths exist for phylogenetic inference.
 The supermatrix module uses a concatenated alignment of all orthologs to infer a tree.
 The gene tree + supertree path infers trees for all orthologs separately and infers a species tree from them (Astral).

 .. image:: ../_static/images/orthoflow-workflow-diagram.svg